Mikoli09/CurrencyConverter-with-React/README.md

 - **Create React App** - A tool that sets up a React project with everything you need to start.
 - **Webpack** - Bundles JavaScript, CSS, and assets for optimized performance.
 - **Custom hooks** - Manages state and reusable logic, making the code cleaner and easier to maintain.
+- **Axios** - A JavaScript library for easily fetching data from APIs.

 ## Available Scripts